What is the difference between surfboard blank types?

 The Carbon Wrap focuses on the flex pattern of a surfboard, allowing for additional stiffness through the nose of the board.
 However, with the carbon spaced out between the feet, it gives the tail extra spring with quick response and more force.

-FutureFlex is a parabolic carbon fiber frame, that is constructed within the board.
+FutureFlex is a parabolic carbon fibre frame, that is constructed within the board.
 Designed to maximise speed and drive, whilst maintaining a flex pattern for smooth release and flow.
 The structural design of the frame minimises twisting of the board, which results in a board that is less likely to snap and crease.
 Please note, Futureflex does take longer to manufacture.

 201 EPS Epoxy